 Earning your massage therapy certificate from an accredited massage school is like putting a stamp of approval on your training.
 Currently, there are five organizations that are federally-sanctioned to accredit massage schools.
 These accrediting boards are:

 - Commission on Massage Therapy Accreditation (COMTA)

 - Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT)

 - Accrediting Council for Continuing Education and Training (ACCET)

 - Accrediting Bureau of Health Education Schools (ABHES)

 - National Accrediting Commission of Cosmetology Arts and Sciences (NACCAS)

-Attending a program that's been accredited by one of these organizations could be your ticket to federal loan and grant eligibility, which for some students is a huge must.
+Attending a program that's been accredited by one of these organizations can help make you eligible for federal loans and grants eligibility.